sdmanson8/scripts/Docker for Linux README.md

 You should see the below in the log output
 ![image](https://user-images.githubusercontent.com/90516190/134504360-a66035bb-f9de-4922-8860-3c98b943a764.png)

-And in the acme file
+Also in the acme file
 ```
 nano traefik/acme/acme.json
 ```